-Cybersecurity is to protect and defend the use of cyberspace from any cyber attacks.
-Basically, cybersecurity works to secure anything that may be vulnerable to hacks, attacks, or from unauthorized user access.
+Cybersecurity is to protect and defend the use of cyberspace from any cyber-attacks.
+Basically, cybersecurity works to secure anything that may be vulnerable to hacks, attacks, or unauthorized user access.
 This can include computers, devices, networks, servers, and programs.
 Or, protecting data that comes in a digital form.

 How Much Can I Make with an Information Security Degree?